Wesleyliao/QWOP-RL/README.md

 ## Description

 Train an AI agent to play QWOP using reinforcement learning and imitation learning.
-Check out the [video summary on Youtube](https://youtu.be/-0WQnwNFqJM) or the [write-up on Medium](https://towardsdatascience.com/achieving-human-level-performance-in-qwop-using-reinforcement-learning-and-imitation-learning-81b0a9bbac96).
+Check out the [1st agent video summary](https://youtu.be/-0WQnwNFqJM), [World Record speedrun](https://youtu.be/82sTpO_EpEc) or the [write-up on Medium](https://towardsdatascience.com/achieving-human-level-performance-in-qwop-using-reinforcement-learning-and-imitation-learning-81b0a9bbac96).

 ![image](img/main.gif)